-SA: Respondent Does NOT Serve Payment Schedule after receipt of s17(2) Notice
+SA: Respondent Does NOT Serve Payment Schedule within Time after receipt of s17(2) Notice

-Unfortunately many respondents have made the mistake of leaving their response until after the fifth business day in the belief that they have complied with the Act.
+Unfortunately many respondents make the mistake of leaving their response until after the fifth business day in the belief that they have complied with the Act.
 They have not.
-Service on business day 6 renders the payment schedule invalid and, should the claimant give notice of adjudication, the respondent is not entitled to provide an adjudication response to the adjudicator.
+Service on business day 6 means the payment schedule is out of time (invalid) and, should the claimant apply for adjudication, the respondent is not entitled to provide an adjudication response to the adjudicator.

-The payment schedule is not served until it is delivered in person to the claimant or lodged during normal business hours at the claimant's ordinary place of business or posted or faxed to the claimants ordinary place of business (or as otherwise provided by the contract), so that it reaches the claimant no later than 5 business days after receipt of the s17(2) notice.
-The contract or common practice may provide for other methods of service, such as email.
+The payment schedule is not served until it is delivered in person to the claimant or lodged, posted, emailed (if an email address is specified by the claimant) or faxed during normal business hours (or as otherwise provided by the contract) to the claimant's ordinary place of business, so that it reaches the claimant no later than 5 business days after receipt of the s17(2) notice.

 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 5 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.